Dakota Access security firm operated in ND without license, board...

 “The whole point of any daily reports we got was just to know where they were doing construction because we knew those would be potential areas for protests and therefore potentially unlawful activity,” Herr said.

-The board’s complaint, signed by attorneys Monte Rogneby and Justin Hagel of the Vogel Law Firm, said it was notified on Sept.
-23 that TigerSwan was illegally providing security services in North Dakota, prompting a letter to the firm.
+The board’s complaint, signed by attorneys Monte Rogneby and Justin Hagel of the Vogel Law Firm, said it was notified in September that TigerSwan was illegally providing security services in North Dakota, prompting a letter to the firm.
 TigerSwan responded by arguing it was not conducting those services.

 Still, the firm submitted an application in mid-November on behalf of Reese, its president and chairman.
 The board denied the application a month later, based in part on a “positive criminal history for one or more disqualifying offense.”

-Reese responded by arguing that he had never been convicted of a crime and included copies of dismissal records for arrests.
-The board met in a special meeting on Jan.
+In response, Reese said he had never been convicted of a crime and included copies of dismissal records for arrests.
+The board held a special meeting on Jan.
 6 to consider Reese’s and TigerSwan’s application, but again denied it because the application was incomplete.